 Key Market Trends

-The China National Offshore Oil Corporation has mobilized a USD 3 billion investment, in addition to the USD 14 billion already spent on its existing oil and gas operations in the West African country.
+- The China National Offshore Oil Corporation mobilized a USD 3 billion investment, in addition to the USD 14 billion already spent on its existing oil and gas operations in the West African country.
 A large share of this investment goes into the operations in Nigeria.
-One of the most ambitious ultra-deep offshore projects is the Egina oil field in water depths of between 1,400 and 1,700 meters.
-Total projected that the oil field is expected to peak at 200,000 barrels/day.
+One of the most ambitious ultra-deep offshore projects is the Egina oil field in water depths between 1,400 and 1,700 meters.

-Therefore, due to above mentioned factors the offshore segment is expected to be the fastest growing segment.
+- Therefore, due to the above-mentioned factors, the offshore segment is expected to be the fastest-growing segment.

 To understand key trends, Download Sample Report